 Born in 1921 in Pisgah County, Kentucky, Clyde also made fiddles and banjos, though it's said he never kept one, but traded them all away.
 His father, Will, also a fiddler, discovered his 8 year-old son's talent when Clyde had a broken leg and needed something to do.

-At 96 now, I can't say exactly what he's doing, but I can say that you'll still enjoy Clyde Davenport's music.
-It's so respected that he won a National Endowment for the Arts Heritage Fellowship in 1992.
+Clyde lived until 2020 to the wonderful old age of 99.
+He was still lucid and enjoyed friends till the end.
+His music is well-respected and won him a National Endowment for the Arts Heritage Fellowship in 1992.
 I'm playing some of his tunes here in the clawhammer banjo style.
 Tabs are posted on this site.